TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-1.md

 This tutorial is largely based off the [one found on Roguebasin](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod).
-Many of the design decisions were many to keep this tutorial in lockstep with that one (at least in terms of chapter composition and general direction).
+Many of the design decisions were mainly to keep this tutorial in lockstep with that one (at least in terms of chapter composition and general direction).
 This tutorial would not have been possible without the guidance of those who wrote that tutorial, along with all the wonderful